a-n-t-h-o-n-y/utilities/README.md

 ```

 ### type_info.hpp
-Provides unmangled names as well as cv-qualified and reference type infomation
+Provides unmangled names as well as cv-qualified and reference type information
 for a provided type.
 ```cpp
 #include <utility/type_info.hpp>